How to craft an Oyster Shell Garland

 I’m not really sure if my shells are Olympia or Pacific Oysters.
 Native to this area, the Olympia Oyster measures between six and eight centimetres.
 They attach themselves to rocks and filter the ocean water, helping to keep the marine water clean.
 The Pacific Oyster was introduced from Japan in the early 1900’s and is now considered an invasive species.
 We can go out at low tide, provided it isn’t a red tide, and harvest them for ourselves.
 It’s no wonder that the local first nations have a saying that when the tide is out, the table is set.
 Fun fact: oysters can change from female to male and vice versa.
 Also a fun fact: when you see a hole in an oyster shell, it most likely was put there by an octopus!

 I also required a drill to make the holes in the shells through which the jute would be threaded, which we already owned.
+In order to drill more easily through the shell, you’ll need a drill bit that is made for tile and stone.

 - Drill a hole through the shell – you’ll want to make sure that the hole you drill is larger than the piece of jute.
 Sounds simple but you may have to experiment with different bits.